swarnavopramanik/Food-Flow/README.md

 - 📋 Dynamic Menu Management: Allows restaurants to easily manage and update their menus in real-time.
 - 📱 Responsive Design: Ensures a seamless experience across devices, enhancing accessibility for users.

-## Key Features
+## Features

-- PM IT Solution is one of the most well-known website development companies, consistently provides its clients with cost-effective yet successful mobile app services.
-We can assist restaurant owners with the design and development of mobile applications that will help them expand their companies more quickly and achieve the best potential online outcomes.
+- We can assist restaurant owners with the design and development of web applications that will help them expand their companies more quickly and achieve the best potential online outcomes.

 ## Getting Started